Increase in scam activity

 What is a PIE fund?

-Disclaimer: First Mortgage Trust is not a Tax Adviser.
-The benefits of PIE will depend on each investor's personal circumstances.
+Disclaimer: First Mortgage Trust is not a financial or tax adviser.
+The potential benefits of investing in a PIE fund will depend on each investor's personal circumstances.
 This information is of a general nature and we strongly recommend that you talk to your financial or tax adviser to determine if investing in First Mortgage PIE Trust is right for you.
-Tax laws are subject to change, article based on legislation in effect on date published.
+Tax laws are subject to change.
+Article based on legislation in effect on date published.

 Download FMT Lending Pack